TikTok Shop Appeal Denied? Why It Was Rejected and How to Write One That Works

 Step 1: Identify the exact violation and policy section

-Go to Seller Center, then Account Health, then Violation History.
-Find the specific violation that triggered the suspension.
+In Seller Center, under Account Health, find the specific violation that triggered the suspension.
+(TikTok moves these menus around, so the exact sub-page label varies by market and account type, but the violation record lives in the Account Health area.)
 Note the violation type, date, policy section, and any product SKUs mentioned.
 If the suspension notice is vague ("does not comply with our policies"), open a chat with seller support and ask: "Can you tell me the specific violation type and policy section associated with my account suspension on [date]?"
 They can usually provide this even if the notice didn't.

 Step 2: Check for backend flags before you appeal